sdytr/linat/README.md

 ### Working with Results [&#x219F;](#table-of-contents)

-All results in rcrly are of the form ``#(ok ...)`` or ``#(error ...)``, with the elided contents of those tuples changing depending upon context.
+All results in linat are of the form ``#(ok ...)`` or ``#(error ...)``, with the elided contents of those tuples changing depending upon context.
 This is the standard approach for Erlang libraries, so should be quite familiar to users.

-iNat's API is XML-based; the rcrly API inherits some of its characteristics from this fact.
-In particular, data structures representing the parsed XML data are regularly returned by rcrly calls.
-Parsed rcrly results have the following:
+iNat's API is XML-based; the linat API inherits some of its characteristics from this fact.
+In particular, data structures representing the parsed XML data are regularly returned by linat calls.
+Parsed linat results have the following:

 * a tag
 * attributes
 * contents (which may itself contain nested tag/attrs/contents)

-As such, many results are often 3-tuples. rcrly includes functions (see below) for working with this 3-tuple data.
+As such, many results are often 3-tuples. linat includes functions (see below) for working with this 3-tuple data.

 #### Multi-Valued Results

-By multi-valued results, we mean items in a list -- many rcrly API calls will return a list of items, for example, ``get-all-invoices/0``, ``get-plans/0``, or ``get-accounts/0``.
+By multi-valued results, we mean items in a list -- many linat API calls will return a list of items, for example, ``get-all-invoices/0``, ``get-plans/0``, or ``get-accounts/0``.
 These results are of the following form: